revelrylabs/bn-mobile-react/README.md

 $> expo build:android
 ```

-In the following text, select `1) Let Expo handle the process!`
+In the following text, select `2) I want to upload my own keystore!`
 ```
 Would you like to upload a keystore or have us generate one for you?
 If you don't know what this means, let us handle it! :)